 - The education attainment of Nepalese American students is higher than all Americans but lower than other Asians.
 The bachelor’s and postgraduate degree attainment of Nepalese is higher than all Americans but lesser than other Asians.
 However, the percentage of higher education attained Nepalese is higher in comparison to all Americans and other Asians.

 - 20% of Nepalese living in the US are citizens of the USA and 80% are non-citizens.

 - Only 17% of the total Nepalese in America have lived for more than 10 years in the US.
 And rest 83% have lived for less than 10 years in the US and moved back to Nepal.

 Notable Nepalese in the USA

-Many famous Nepalese celebrity and personals have chosen to live in the US, and some of them are US-born Nepalese who can make Nepal proud of them.
+Many famous Nepalese celebrities and personals have chosen to live in the US, and some of them are US-born Nepalese who can make Nepal proud of them.
 Here are some of the notable Nepalese living in the USA.

 - Gautama V. Vajracharya – Sanskritist

 - Parag Pathak – Professor